-With the current and rapid widespread Coronavirus pandemic, the demand for high-quality masks has risen across the world.
-Many places simply require a mask, whether it is a basic medical mask, a homemade fabric mask, or the more secure KN95 mask.
-While some people prefer the comfort of the basic medical masks and fabric masks, others prefer the safety of a KN95 mask.
-In addition, most medical professionals are required at some point in their day to have and wear a KN95 mask.
+Since the Coronavirus pandemic, the demand for high-quality masks has risen across the world.
+Many healthcare settings still require a mask, whether it is a basic medical mask, a homemade fabric mask, or the more secure KN95 mask.
+In addition, most medical professionals are required at some point in their day to have and wear an N95 or KN95 mask.

 How Long Is the Mask Filter Good For?

-As stated above and by many credible online sources, the KN95 mask is good to block around 95% of airborne particles.
-After about 2-3 days of wear time, the KN95 mask is reduced down to only blocking approximately 94.7% of airborne particles of that size.
-As you can imagine, the effectiveness of the mask’s filter only decreases the more it is worn and suffers normal wear and tear.
+As stated above, after about 2-3 days of wear time, the KN95 mask only blocks approximately 94.7% of airborne particles of that size.
+As you can imagine, the effectiveness of the mask’s filter decreases the more it is worn and suffers normal wear and tear.
 After the first couple of days, you will need to decide if it is worth it to wear a mask that is dwindling in effectiveness.

 Compared to other masks, the KN95 mask was manufactured to last.
 However, after extended wear time, the straps on the mask may loosen up, and your mask may become ill-fitting or even saggy.
 In addition to the mask’s filtration system becoming more and more ineffective the more days it is worn, loose straps will add to the number of particles that may make it through the barrier.
 Make it a point to pause and reflect on how well your mask is fitting.
 If it feels loose or if you can tell it is about to start sinking below your nose, replace it immediately.